Wessex Archaeology invites applications for the following post:

 Our Project Managers are not only responsible for creation, planning, management and safe delivery of high-quality projects and tasks which fulfil the vision and values of the Company, but also contribute directly to our sustainability and charitable objectives.
 As an educational charity, our work has a significant benefit on our collective aspiration to broaden an understanding of our heritage and the social impacts it can create.
 As befits an organisation of our size, your projects will undoubtedly include large and complex programmes of work.

 This position requires an applicant with:

-- a minimum of three years’ experience as a project manager in the commercial environment.
+- experience as a project manager or as a senior leader in the commercial environment.

 - experience of preparing commercial proposals and tenders for both small local projects and large-scale multidisciplinary projects.

 - the necessary skills and/or aptitude to track and manage project finances.

 - to preferably be educated to at least degree level in an appropriate subject, but if that’s not you and you think you’re the right person, we still want to hear from you.

 - a comprehensive understanding of all aspects of health & safety associated with fieldwork, preferably backed up with qualifications and accreditations; and